Typical symptoms include swelling, warmth, pain, and a tender spot at the back of the heel.

 For anterior Achilles tendon bursitis, doctors squeeze the space between the tendon and the heel bone to see whether it causes pain.
 X-rays X-rays A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more do not diagnose tendon bursitis, but doctors may do x-rays to rule out other causes of heel pain such as a fracture of the heel bone or damage to the heel bone caused by rheumatoid arthritis or other inflammatory arthritis.

-For both disorders, warm or cold compresses, NSAIDs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
+For both posterior and anterior Achilles tendon bursitis, warm or cold compresses, NSAIDs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
 For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more , and injections of a corticosteroid/anesthetic mixture into the inflamed bursa can temporarily relieve the pain and inflammation.
 The doctor is careful not to inject the mixture into the tendon.
 After this treatment, the person should rest.

 For posterior Achilles tendon bursitis, treatment is aimed at reducing the inflammation and adjusting the foot’s position in the shoe to relieve pressure and motion on the back of the heel.
 Foam rubber or felt heel pads can be placed in the shoe to eliminate pressure by elevating the heel.
 Placing protective gel padding over the painful bursa or stretching the back part of the shoe and placing padding around the inflamed bursa may help.
 A backless shoe may be worn until inflammation lessens.
 Sometimes a special shoe, such as a running shoe designed to stabilize the midsole heel, devices placed in the shoe (orthoses), or both can help to control abnormal foot and heel motion contributing to the posterior heel irritation.
 Other shoes have padding that reduces irritation to the posterior heel and Achilles tendon.